JaykobJ/ric-plt-ric-dep/README.md

 curl --proxy socks5h://localhost:9999 -v http://localhost:8080
 ```

+In case you run into issues, check that `/etc/ssh/sshd_config` has `AllowTcpForwarding yes` (or `AllowTcpForwarding local` for service under localhost) to allow the proxy.

 I'm using Chrome as my main browser so I set up Firefow to proxy SOCKS5 at localhost:9999

 1. Open Firefox